-The proposal is reviewed against the policies of the: Provincial Policy Statement; Growth Plan for the Greater Golden Horseshoe (Growth Plan); Region of Niagara Official Plan; City of Port Colborne Official Plan; and the provisions of the City of Port Colborne Zoning By-Law.
+The proposal is reviewed against the policies of the: Provincial Policy Statement; Region of Niagara Official Plan; City of Port Colborne Official Plan; and the provisions of the City of Port Colborne Zoning By-Law.

 The subject properties are designated Built-up Area with implications due to the Natural Environment System Overlay / Significant Woodlands, on West Side Road / Highway 58 / West Side Road, and Areas of Archaeological Potential in the Region of Niagara Official Plan, Urban Residential in the Port Colborne Official Plan, and zoned First Density Residential (R1) in part abutting West Side Road and Third Density Residential (R3) abutting the unopened Parkwood Street in part.
 The unopened link of Franklin Street abuts the subject properties on the north.